unicef/publicgoods-toolkit/procurement.md

 # FOSS Procurement For Government Agencies

 FOSS has rapidly become successful in the commercial sector.
-Few modern enterprises can thrive without taking full advantage of open source antecedents to power a competitive business.
-More and more sectors find themselves taken over by open source offerings that crowd out once-dominant proprietary competitors.
+Few modern enterprises can thrive without taking full advantage of open-source antecedents to power a competitive business.
+More and more sectors find themselves taken over by open-source offerings that crowd out once-dominant proprietary competitors.
 It is fair to say that open source, once maligned by much of the commercial software world, has emerged victorious and is now a major component of every software